georgeoshardo/SyMBac/README.md

 Please make sure you an NVIDIA GPU and a working installation of `cuda` and `cudNN`

-SyMBac is meant to be run *interactively*, so make sure that you are running this on a local machine (you should have access to the machine's display).
+SyMBac is meant to be run *interactively* (in a notebook + with a small Qt/GTK interface), so make sure that you are running this on a local machine (you should have access to the machine's display).

 ## Installation